-- 90 grams granulated sugar
+- 90 g granulated sugar

-- 125 grams powdered sugar
+- 200 g powdered sugar

-- ¼ cup Fruity Pebbles crushed
+- 10 g Fruity Pebbles crushed

-For the Fruity Pebbles Buttercream Filling:
+For the Fruity Pebbles Cereal Milk Frosting:

-- 4 tbsp unsalted butter softened
+- 60 g unsalted butter softened

-- 2 cups powdered sugar
+- 240 g powdered sugar

-- ¼ cup Fruity Pebbles crushed
+- 20 g Fruity Pebbles divided

-- Once you can see trails, gradually add the granulated sugar making sure each addition is fully incorporated before adding the next.
-Increase the speed to medium high and beat until soft peaks form.
-Soft peaks = the egg whites falling back into itself slightly when the whisk is pulled out.
+- Once you can your whisk begins leaving visible trails in the egg whites, gradually add the granulated sugar making sure each addition is fully incorporated before adding the next.
+Increase the speed to medium-high and beat until soft peaks form.
+Soft peaks = the egg whites falling back into themselves slightly when the whisk is pulled out.90 g granulated sugar

-- Add teal gel food coloring, then beat on medium-high speed until stiff peaks form.
+- Add pink gel food coloring, then beat on medium-high speed until stiff peaks form.
 Stiff peaks = your meringue should be clumping inside your whisk and your egg whites should stand up straight once the whisk is pulled out.
-(Be sure not to over-whip your egg whites otherwise you risk drying them out which will cause problems down the line).
+(Be sure not to over-whip your egg whites otherwise you risk drying them out which will cause problems down the line).Pink gel food coloring

 - Add sifted dry ingredients to meringue and fold (don’t stir) with a rubber spatula from the bottom of the bowl upward then press the flat side of your spatula through the middle (also known as macaronage).
 This technique when done properly will ensure that the air bubbles that you beat into your egg whites don’t all deflate when incorporated with the dry ingredients.
 You’re looking to beat out some of the air that was created in the whipping of the egg whites, but not so much that it’s fully deflated and prevents your macarons’ signature feet from developing.
 The batter will look very thick at first, but it will get thinner as you fold.
-Repeat the folding until batter gets to a lava-like consistency (the figure 8 test is a great way to check your consistency; pick up the batter and let it flow down while drawing the figure “8”.
+Repeat the folding until the batter gets to a lava-like consistency (the figure 8 test is a great way to check your consistency; pick up the batter and let it flow down while drawing the figure “8”.
 If it can do that, immediately stop folding) This video is a great resource to see both how to macaronage and what your batter consistency should look like.

 - Let the macarons rest and dry for 30 minutes or until a skin has developed; on a humid day, it might take an hour or more.
 To see if it’s ready to be baked, lightly touch it.
 If the batter doesn’t stick to your finger, then it’s ready.
 (Don’t forget to remove the macaron templates, if using, before baking!)